 This section describes the characteristics of cable television plant to be assumed for the purposes of operation of the data-over-cable system.
 It is not a description of CMTS or CM parameters.
-The data-over-cable system MUST operate satisfactorily in the environment described in this section.
+The data-over-cable system is expected to operate satisfactory in the environment described in this section.